Lincoln-Boateng/MeasureWeb/README.md

 # MeasureWeb
-This is a small measurement toolkit that runs locally It can calcualte the areas of a square, rectangle, triangle, circle and trapezoid It can also convert unit from metric to imperial and viceversa
+This is a small measurement toolkit that runs locally It can calculate the areas of a square, rectangle, triangle, circle and trapezoid It can also convert unit from metric to imperial and vice versa

 !YOU WILL NEED INSTALL Flask & Flask requests!